NautiGameDev/CSC450/README.md

 # CSC450
-Repository for Programming III at CSU Global
+Repository for Programming III assignments at CSU Global